-There are approximately 546 residents at Cooya Beach as of the 2016 census (ABS 2017).
-Cooya Beach settlement comprises of over 200 dwellings and is located on the coast east of Mossman.
-It is largely a residential area, with a neighbourhood centre and childcare centre.
+Cooya Beach settlement comprises of over 200 dwellings and is located on the coast, east of Mossman.
+The most recent census data from 2016 indicates there are approximately 546 residents in Cooya Beach (ABS 2017).
+However, it is likely that there has been an increase in the population since this census.
+Cooya Beach is largely a residential area, with a neighbourhood centre and childcare centre.
 There does not appear to be any tourism infrastructure at Cooya Beach.
 Residents of Mossman frequently visit the coastal settlements, including Cooya Beach due to its close proximity.